jonlai211/Swarm-Fish-Control/docs/Jetson Xavier NX Deployment.md

 1. After flashing, execute the following command to install the necessary TensorRT library: `sudo apt install python3-libnvinfer*`.

 2. However, `import tensorrt` within a virtual environment still not be solved yet.
+[How to import tensorrt in python on jetson nx](https://forums.developer.nvidia.com/t/how-to-import-tensorrt-in-python-on-jetson-nx/261353).